lsssmmns/BTSTrackerSquad/README.md

 -   **Leaflet**: visualize geographical locations with this mapping library.

 ## Geographic scope
 Our aim is to research BTS’s growing popularity across the world to reflect trends in the globalization of K-pop.
 We will examine and collect data on a <b>global scale</b>.

 ## Data
 Our project will mainly capture data from <b><a href="https://kworb.net/spotify/artist/3Nrfpe0tUJi4K4DXYWgMUX.html" target="_blank">BTS Spotify Chart History</a></b> and a <b>Spotify API</b> to acquire BTS Spotify streams statistics according to year and country.
-We also plan to manually enter country coordinates and release dates of songs, released by BTS, onto the existing dataset to better map the data.
+We also plan to manually enter country coordinates, release dates, and other information for their songs and performances across the globe.